httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Token {#parse-token}

-Given an ASCII string as input_string, return a token. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return a Token. input_string is modified to remove the parsed value.

 1. If the first character of input_string is not ALPHA or "\*", fail parsing.
 2. Let output_string be an empty string.